 - Make sure your local regulations allow you to keep backyard chickens in your neighborhood, and whether you will be limited to the number of chickens you can keep.

 - Ensure you have enough space in your backyard for a henhouse or a full-sized chicken coop.
 The coop should be large enough so you can gather eggs comfortably

 - Chickens need water and chicken food daily.
 Maintain a regular schedule and make sure you have enough budget for this.

 - Hens will lay eggs through spring and summer and into the fall, as long as they have 12 to 14 hours of daylight hours.
 Expect to collect eggs daily, or even twice a day.

 - All year-round, you’ll have to shovel manure.
 Again, check your local regulation for this.

 - You’ll need a reliable chicken sitter at any time.

 So, when will our backyard chicken start laying eggs?
 It should be between 16 to 24 weeks.
-However, there are cases when your hens simply won’t lay eggs even after 30 weeks.
+However, there are cases when your laying hens simply won’t lay eggs even after 30 weeks.